gazebosim/gz-fuel-tools/tutorials/02_configuration.md

 ## Custom configuration file path

-Ignition Fuel's default configuration file is stored under `$HOME/.ignition/fuel/config.yaml`, but it is possible to load a configuration file from a custom path programmatically.
+Gazebo Fuel's default configuration file is stored under `$HOME/.ignition/fuel/config.yaml`, but it is possible to load a configuration file from a custom path programmatically.
 Let's see how.